mptriangle/Mcpeak-Traveling-wave-equation/Dearl_McPeak_Biography.md

 ### The Development of the Geometric Concept

-According to McPeak's account, he initially considered an analogy involving:
+**Per McPeak's account, he applied an analogy involving:**

-A ruler used to measure physical distance.
+1. A ruler used to measure physical distance.

-A reference sine wave used to establish a phase relationship.
+2. A reference sine wave used to establish a phase relationship.

-A measured wave whose phase could be determined relative to that reference.
+3. A traveling wave whose phase could be determined relative to that reference.

-After approximately four days of exploring the problem, he recognized that a right triangle could provide a useful geometric representation of the relationship between wave magnitude and phase.
+After approximately four days of exploring the problem, he recognized that **a right triangle could provide a useful geometric representation of the relationship between wave magnitude and phase.**

 This insight led to the development of the McPeak Triangle concept.